Medial Patellofemoral Ligament (MPFL) Reconstruction

 • Hip, gluteal muscle, and quadriceps strengthening exercises

 Your physical therapist will give you a list of activities to avoid and exercises to complete at home.
-But, it’s essential to work with your doctor to determine when it’s the right time to return to regular activity.
+It is essential to work with your doctor to determine when it’s the right time to return to regular activity.

 Doctors may recommend knee surgery for severe injuries, failure of nonsurgical methods, chronic instability, detached bone or cartilage, or recurring kneecap dislocation.
 Surgeons may choose to reconstruct the ligament or directly repair it.
-The preferred method is MPFL reconstruction surgery, but other options may include:
+Possible options may include:

-• MPFL reconstruction: A new media patellofemoral ligament is created using a graft from another ligament, like a hamstring, in the patient’s body or from a donor.
+• MPFL Reconstruction: A new medial patellofemoral ligament is created using a graft from another ligament, like a hamstring, either from the patient’s body or from a donor.
 This protects the joint from additional damage while stabilizing the knee.

-• Lateral release and medial imbrication: This procedure creates one or two incisions near the patella to tighten or loosen ligaments on either side of the kneecap.
-It promotes the movement of the kneecap.
+• Lateral Release and Medial Imbrication: This procedure creates one or two incisions near the patella to tighten or loosen ligaments on either side of the kneecap in order to promote healthier movement of the kneecap.
 Medial imbrication may also tighten the tissues on the inner side of the knee by extending the quadriceps muscles on the kneecap.

 Before surgery, the objective is to reduce knee swelling.
 Doctors may prescribe a knee brace and physical therapy, such as a pre-surgery rehabilitation program.
 The goals of MPFL reconstruction surgery are to recover full range of motion, return to normal activities, and regain knee stability.